swrobel/meta-surf-forecast/README.md

-days|integer|Number of forecast days to get (Max 6 w/o access token, Max 17 w/ premium token) intervalHours|integer|Minimum of 1 (hour) maxHeights|boolean|`true` seems to remove min & optimal values from the wave data output sds|boolean|If true, use the new LOTUS forecast engine accesstoken|string|Auth token to get premium data access (optional)
+days|integer|Number of forecast days to get (Max 6 w/o access token, Max 17 w/ premium token) intervalHours|integer|Minimum of 1 (hour) maxHeights|boolean|`true` seems to remove min & optimal values from the wave data output accesstoken|string|Auth token to get premium data access (optional)

 Anywhere there is an `optimalScore` the value can be interpreted as follows: